- YBA Night London

 “If one day, [the US] tries to stop Iran’s oil exports, then no oil can be exported from the Persian Gulf,” Iran’s President, Hassan Rouhani, has stated.

 A lack of oil route stability will lead to a rise in oil prices around the globe.
-“Any instability in oil routes means higher oil prices across the world, having huge effects on any industry dependent on oil,” the US military said in its video.
+“Any instability in oil routes means higher oil prices across the world, having huge effects on any industry dependent on oil,” said a video.
 “One tangible example could be your car’s petrol price, 70% of which is dependent on the price of crude oil.”

 The shipping reaction